sashajenner/f5p/README.md

 Allow the script to monitor the nanopore output for new files by specifying the path of the directory to monitor:</br>
 `-m [directory]`, `--monitor=[directory]`

-This call the real-time scheduling client `f5pl_realtime` by default, but non-real-time option is also available:</br>
+This calls the real-time scheduling client `f5pl_realtime` by default, but non-real-time option is also available:</br>
 `--non-realtime`

 See other options using help flag: `./run.sh -h`.